shawnbrown/datatest/docs/how-to.rst

 *************************

-To compare two data sources that have the same field names, we can create a single query and execute it twice (once for each source).
+To compare two data sources that have the same field names, we can create a single query and call it twice (once for each source).
 The pair of results can then be passed to :meth:`assertValid() <datatest.DataTestCase.assertValid>`.